Adityayan/Adityayan-Bhardwaj/README.md

 <h1 align="left">Adityayan Bhardwaj</h1>

 <h3 align="left">
-Physics Postgraduate • Writer • STEM Educator • Digital Craftsman
+Physics Postgraduate • Data Science Professional •
 </h3>

 <p align="left">
-I'm a Physics postgraduate, writer, and STEM educator exploring the intersection of mathematics, programming, Linux, AI, and scientific computing.
-I enjoy understanding how things work—from mathematical proofs and physical laws to Linux systems and AI models.
+I'm a Physics postgraduate, Data Science Professional, and STEM educator exploring the intersection of mathematics, programming, Linux, AI, and scientific computing.
 This GitHub is where I document what I learn, build projects, and share ideas that turn curiosity into practical skills.

 </p>

 ## 🚀 About Me

 - 🎓 Physics Postgraduate
+- 📊 Data Nerd
 - 📚 Mathematics & Physics Educator
 - ✍️ Technical Writer
-- 🐧 Linux & Open Source Enthusiast
-- 🧮 Interested in Scientific Computin
+- 🧮 Interested in Scientific Computing
 - 🌱 Lifelong Learner

 > *"I believe analytical thinking is a skill that transcends disciplines.
 Whether solving a mathematical proof, debugging code, or understanding an AI model, the mindset remains the same."*